frappe/erpnext_documentation/user/manual/en/education/introduction.md

 - Managing Student
 - Program and Courses
+- Publishing Programs on the portal
 - Online Admissions
 - Student Attendance
 - Course Scheduling
+- Portal for Publishing Programs
 - Assessment Planning and Assessment Result
 - Fee Structure and Fee Receipt